So, about that weather in Texas…

 First off, we’re okay.
 I’m a veteran of blizzards so we did a humongous food stock-up for all house residents, we never lost power (we’re three blocks away from a police station and a corner ER so I’m assuming we’re on an essential grid), I shut off the sprinkler system and winterized all the outside taps so they came through without a hitch, and none of the inside pipes burst (although we did have a near miss with the hot water tap upstairs, of all things––luckily Ramón caught it and we left it on stream until the ice clog dissolved.
 Since that tap is NOT on an outside wall I’m a little confused about what was going on there, but whatever).

-Stores down here are still recovering, but we’re also still eating out of the stock-up I did on 2/10 so we’re okay.
+Stores down here are still recovering, but we’re also still eating out of the stock-up I did on 2/10 so we’re good.
 Ramón picked up some extras on Monday, and I figure I’ll hit the store and the butcher’s tomorrow and do a proper stock-up for the weekend.
 The stress from the storm cut into my writing because it’s kind of hard to focus on a story when you’re waiting for the power to go out, but the nice weather this week has helped with that.
 I mean, I spent Tuesday writing on the patio––go figure.
-You can expect Shifter Woods: Growl by the end of next week, and The Crimson and the Black will be available sometime mid-March.
-Sorry about that, but I can’t control the weather or loons trying to overthrow the government.